Santa Ana River Trail

 Santa Ana River Levee Repairs

-The Santa Ana River Trail will be closed from Hamilton Street to Pacific Coast Highway for leeve repairs.
-Levee repairs are expected to take approximately 9 months.
-Bicyclists will be detoured crossing over Hamilton/Victoria bridge to the southbound side which terminates at PCH.
-Read more information here SART Hamiltion Closure Photo and Information Sheet
+The Santa Ana River Trail was closed from Hamilton Street to Pacific Coast Highway for leeve repairs.
+Most of the Levee repairs are finished.
+The SART is now open again.
+Bicyclists can now goes straight or cross over Hamilton/Victoria bridge to the southbound side which terminates at PCH.
+For additonal information about the Santa Ana River Trail levee repairs: SART Hamiltion Closure Photo and Information Sheet

 ELECTRIC BIKES, MOTOR SCOOTERS, DRINKING ALCOHOL, POT SMOKING, and TALKING ON PHONE WHILE RIDING BICYCLE ARE PROHIBITED ON THE SANTA ANA RIVER TRAIL.